 “Propertyware has been a catalyst or foundation to our growth because it’s so scalable,” he said.
 “Every time we’re adding properties, I’m not having to reinvent the wheel because I’m growing so much that I’ve got to change policies or procedures or hire more and more people.
 We’ve got a system in place now.
 Everything is automated.”

-Trombly says the software helps relieve the worries of accounting, collections, leasing and maintenance so he can better manage CrestCore’s growth.
-Emails generated through Propertyware’s real-time communications feature keeps the company’s key stakeholders apprised of vacancies and next steps to help get units leased.
+Trombly says the software helps relieve the worries of accounting, collections, leasing, and maintenance so he can better manage CrestCore’s growth.
+Emails generated by Propertyware’s real-time communications feature keeps the company’s key stakeholders apprised of vacancies and next steps to help get units leased.